xriver007/gigers_lstm/README.md

 3. lstm_gigers.py: reads the embedded sentences and trains an LSTM language model.

 ## Data
 The data is a list of music news titles, collected from different blogs.
-The processd data files are uploaded as well, completing the list of data files:
+The processed data files are uploaded as well, completing the list of data files:

 1. gigers_dataset.txt: raw text data of music news titles.